Rupaligangarde/ru11.github.io/index.md

 ## Hello world, My name is Rupali.

-I am a software developer and will be sharing my learnings on pages here, stay tunned.
+I am a software developer and will be sharing my learnings on pages here, stay tuned.